-Part 2: Operating System Requirements for Computer Memory and Hard Drive Capacity
+Part 2: Computer Operating System Requirements for Memory (RAM) and Hard Drive Storage Capacity

 The near-exponential rise in maximum Internet connection speeds of the past 30 years is only a part of the picture of how the technology that underpins the web-browsing experience has changed.
 At the same time, the capabilities of the hardware available for people to use to browse have vastly increased.
 As a result, operating systems and the web browsers that serve as the interface between them and the web itself have become ever more demanding of that hardware, extending their own functionality significantly, facilitated by the increased abilities of typical end-users’ computers.